edzhangsy/CS277/README.md

 It introduces extra features such as `Dot Product` and `Tensors` that makes Machine Learning applications easy to invoke FHE.

+The examples to use the seal is included in the `tenseal_ckks.py`.

-For more information visit the [TenSEAL](https://github.com/OpenMined/TenSEAL/tree/main) GitHub repository
+For more information, visit the [TenSEAL](https://github.com/OpenMined/TenSEAL/tree/main) GitHub repository.

 ## ML Model Running on Pytorch